fundacionjala/enforce-gradle-plugin/_docs/retrieve.md

 When you use destination parameter you can use a relative or absolute path.

 >***Notes:***
 >Once that task is executed successfully all the files are copied inside the your local repository replacing the existing files.

+>There is a warning message to confirm if you want to overwrite your local files, if you don't want to see this message you should use a parameter called ***all*** with 'true' value.

- If you want to see only the retrieved files, you can find them on a build folder as a zip file with the name zipRecovered.zip
+>If you want to see only the retrieved files, you can find them on a build folder as a zip file with the name zipRecovered.zip

 ## Examples